-Back Up are delighted to be supported by MASS in 2019.
+Back Up are delighted to be supported by MASS.
 Back Up is a national charity that inspires people affected by spinal cord injury to get the most out of life.
 Their award-winning, practical services challenge the perceptions of what’s possible and increase people’s skills and confidence.

 The charity was founded in 1986 by Mike Nemesvary, a professional stunt skier and a European freestyle skiing champion.
 One day, he was performing a somersault when he landed awkwardly and broke his neck.
 With the support of his family and friends, Mike set up Back Up so that everyone affected by spinal cord injury, could experience the freedom and independence of life on the slopes.